Grassroots Currencies: Foundations for Grassroots Digital Economies: Supplementary materials

 Chain redemption ensures 1:1 exchange rate among personal, community, and regional coins across the region, provided members, communities and the regional bank are mutually-liquid.
 A condition for admitting a new community bank to the regional bank could be sufficient mutual credit lines between the new community bank and member community banks, by which member banks of the regional bank vouch for the good standing of the new bank.

-Such grassroots formation of regional banks may continue to span an entire country, resulting in a country-wide grassroots cryptocurrency even without the support of the central bank.
-If regional banks may cooperate across borders, then in principle it can continue until it results in a world bank with a global grassroots cryptocurrency.
-Alternatively, a global grassroots cryptocurrency may form through the cooperation of central banks, as discussed below.
+Such grassroots formation of regional banks may continue to span an entire country, resulting in a country-wide grassroots currency even without the support of the central bank.
+If regional banks may cooperate across borders, then in principle it can continue until it results in a world bank with a global grassroots currency.
+Alternatively, a global grassroots currency may form through the cooperation of central banks, as discussed below.

-\item \textbf{Central Banks Grassroots Cryptocurrencies (CBSC).} A central bank (e.g., the European Central Bank or the Federal Reserve) can operate in the grassroots digital economy via its own Central Bank Grassroots Cryptocurrency (CBSC).
-We contend that CBSCs can be a more effective realization of the notion of Central Bank Digital Currency (CBDC), than having the CBDC be a digital twin of the fiat currency issued by the bank (which is mostly digital anyway).